genesys-samples/DataActionsWorkshop/content/020-Configuration/20_second.md

 The response here shows a single offline status, however; we know that there are multiple users in this queue and we need the presence information for all of them.
 The path we are using has an array position of **"[0]"**, meaning it's only returning the presence of the first entity, or user within the response.
 By changing this to a wildcard - **"[*]"**, we can return the presence information for all users.

 ![image](/images/Jsonpath2.PNG)

+### To Summarize what we've accomplished so far

+We have -

+1. Identified the API call within our developer center
+2. Tested this API call to ensure it provides the user presences we're searching for
+3. Used JSON Pathfinder to determine the path we need to find user presence
+4. Used JSON Path Online Evaluator to confirm the path returns all of the data we need